 Sustainable Job Training

-As Abaco re-develops, Friends of the Environment will continue to promote sustainability.
-In line with this we are creating an apprentice program, offering opportunities to help Abaco's communities and economy recover following Hurricane Dorian.
-FRIENDS is partnering with local eco businesses to offer training programs that will give recent high school graduates from Abaco the opportunity to work in a sustainable field and learn more about that career path.
+FRIENDS' apprenticeship program offers opportunities to build on-island capacity while helping Abaco's communities and economy recover from Hurricane Dorian.
+FRIENDS is partnering with local businesses and other organizations to offer training programs that will give recent high school graduates from Abaco the opportunity to work in a sustainable field and learn more about that career path.
 The experience will help participants build skills, make valuable connections, and identify future career opportunities.
 Trainees will be offered a stipend to facilitate participation.
-Each participant will be asked to complete an independent project to share what they have learned with the community.

 Learn more about our opportunities below and scroll down to apply.